W273CA: Switch to Talk

 In February 2014, W273CA switched from "Smooth Jazz WLOQ" (which continues on 107.7 WMGF-HD2) to a simulcast of talk-formatted WFLF 540 AM.
 WFLF was rebranded as "NewsRadio 102.5 WFLA," using the translator's dial position rather than the AM station's frequency of 540 kHz.

 As of September 1, 2018, W273CA is no longer broadcasting WFLF (AM) due to the lease expiring for W273CA 102.5 FM between iHeartMedia and Central Florida Educational Association.
 The FM simulcast has since moved to W226BT on 93.1 FM.

 Flip to Spanish Christian contemporary as "La Z 102.5"

 On October 1, 2018, W273CA briefly stunted with a 1950s/60s oldies format for two days until the next day at 3:00 PM after the station ID, it began broadcasting a Spanish Christian music format as La Z 102.5, as a repeater of WPOZ-HD4.
-From September 3 to October 1, 2018, it still continued to broadcast WFLF's simulcast for unknown reasons even though the lease between iHeartMedia and Central Florida Educational Association expired.
+From September 3 to October 1, 2018, it still continued to broadcast WFLF's simulcast for unknown reasons despite the expiration of the lease between iHeartMedia and Central Florida Educational Foundation.
 Sometime in early or mid 2019, one of WPOZ's FM translators in Clermont switched from Christian-rock formatted "The Rock", and began simulcasting WPOZ-HD4 to extend the reach of "La Z".